aymericbeaumet/blog/data/drafts/developers-please-nurture-your-coding-experience/index.md

 ### Operating system

+- It doesn't matter which one you use
 - Learn how to get the most out of your OS
 - Learn how to customize your OS